PneumaticDoggo/Voss-Configurator/README.md

 6. Set SNMP parameters
 7. Generate and save the configuration

+### Batch Config

+The batch config tab allows you to create the same comprehensive switch configurations as the base config but with the following additions:

+**To configure snmp values,SSH settings and NTP settings across the batch configs please input the values into the relevant text input boxes in the base config tab first**

+1. Either enter devices into the GUI or add them to the configurator in bulk by using predefined parameters like management IP, Device name,snmp location, spbm nick name, spbm system ID, management vlan ID
+2. Preview the configs for each individual switch
+3. Select and add vlans to either all switches or only selected ones
+4. Auto assign all entered vlan IDs to all switches
+5. Auto gateway recognition (Input can be changed by changeing the value in the Gateway field on the Base config tab)
+6. Generate single configs before generating them all simply by clicking the 'Apply to selected' button on the selected switch in the VLAN&Port Config tab

 ### Live Terminal

 Connect to and manage switches in real-time: